ArkBriar/BtQt/README.md

 4\.
 Compile.

 Target 'debug' is compiling with test/main.cpp instead of src/main.cpp.
 If you find it hard to compile, check it.
-There should be some GNU codes in it.
+There should be some UNIX-style codes in it.

 There may be some little problems when running debug version, but you could fix it by modifying macro "DebugQmlSrc" in main.cpp.